qbead/qbeadWebsite/content/book/animation.md

 We can also consider different length intervals, but for now we will stick to 2.5 seconds as it is short enough for us to be able to see the animation we create without waiting too much, and long enough that our eyes can capture how things change during this interval.

 Lastly, we need to find how to tell the computer that we want it to compute a division with reminder for us.
-Thankfully, we can find in our dictionary of programming languages that the notation `a % b` is <span class="footnote">frequently used<span>Programmers have the bad habbit of taking established symbols like the percentage sign and using it for unrelated conceps, like its use here for division with remainder.</span></span> to mean "find the reminder of dividing `a` by `b`".
+Thankfully, we can find in our dictionary of programming languages that the notation `a % b` is <span class="footnote">frequently used<span>Programmers have the bad habbit of taking established symbols like the percentage sign and using it for unrelated concepts, like its use here for division with remainder.</span></span> to mean "find the reminder of dividing `a` by `b`".
 With all this knowledge, we now know how to store a new variable `t_repeat` which measures time in repeating intervals of (for example) 2500 milliseconds.

 ```c++
 int t_repeat = t % 2500;